DmitriyShaydurov/axioma/readme.md

-# Example app on MVC framework
+# Example app on MVC pattern

 Includes complete Bootstrap  dev environment with gulp, babel and sass